makersacademy/bowling-challenge/README.md

 It is also possible to enter an impossible combination of rolls for a frame, two 7s for example.

 This could be avoided by disabling buttons that would take the frame score over ten on the second roll.
 For example if the first roll was 7, then buttons 4 and up would be disabled, leaving 0, 1, 2 and 3 available.

+Wrote a test that with a first roll of 9, attempting to record a roll of 2 or above will raise an error.
+Red.